 A tiny addition sneaked into the v7 release.
 There is now a new experimental property on the

-This new URL property is a new URL parser based on the WHATWG spec and this is really exciting!
+This new URL property is a new URL parser based on the WHATWG standard and this is really exciting!
 Why?

 Because this means, that maybe someday parsing URLs in Node.js and the browser landscape relies on the same spec.
 This would make sharing code dealing with URLs between environments way easier.
 Today the